 Also, the state allows local jurisdictions to impose rent control.
 Approximately 100 municipalities in the state have put a cap on how much you can charge for rent.
 And landlords have to provide at least 30 days’ notice before raising rent.

 New Jersey also has strict rules around security deposits.
-The max you can ask for is one and a half months’ rent.
+You can only ask for one and a half months’ rent.
 And once the tenant says goodbye, you’ve got 30 days to pay up.
 Plus if your tenant had to leave because of an emergency (fires, floods, or evacuations), or was a victim of domestic violence, you might be reaching for your checkbook even sooner.

 7. Maryland

-In Maryland, several areas have imposed rent control rules that stop landlords from raising rents whenever they want.
-Thanks to the Renters’ Rights and Stabilization Act of 2024, security deposits can’t go over one month’s rent now.
-And landlords must give a written 10-day notice for unpaid rent before starting eviction proceedings.
-Evictions in the state take two months on average, and can sometimes last up to 5 months.
+In Maryland, several areas have imposed rent control rules that prevent landlords from raising rents whenever they want.
+Thanks to the Renters’ Rights and Stabilization Act of 2024, security deposits can’t exceed one month’s rent now.
+Landlords must give a written 10-day notice for unpaid rent before starting eviction proceedings.
+Evictions in the state take two months on average and can sometimes last up to five months.

-Plus, based on the new Act which goes into effect in October 2024, when signing a lease, landlords have to hand over a copy of the Maryland Tenants’ Bill of Rights, ensuring renters know their rights from day one.
+Plus, based on the new Act, which goes into effect in October 2024, landlords must hand over a copy of the Maryland Tenants’ Bill of Rights when signing a lease, ensuring renters know their rights from day one.

 Moreover, landlords now need to let tenants make an offer before they put a property up for sale.
-They have to send each tenant a written notice to deliver an offer to purchase the property before listing it for sale.
-It’s a new rule that can tie things up a bit for sellers.
+They must send each tenant a written notice to deliver an offer to purchase the property before listing it for sale.
+This new rule can tie things up a bit for sellers.

 8. Washington D.C.

 In D.C., there are tight rent control regulations.
-If you have tenants that are older or disabled, you can only bump up the rent by 2.9%.
-And for other tenants, 4.9% max, depending on the CPI for the year plus a small margin.
-The state also has a bunch of rules governing when and how rent increases can be applied.
+If you have tenants who are older or disabled, you can only bump up the rent by 2.9%.
+For other tenants, a maximum of 4.9% is required, depending on the CPI for the year plus a small margin.
+The state also has many rules governing when and how rent increases can be applied.
 For instance, you can’t raise rents for tenants who received rent increases in certain months of the previous year.

-And if you’d like to drop by your property, you better give your tenants a heads-up at least 48 hours in advance.
+If you’d like to visit your property, you better give your tenants a heads-up at least 48 hours in advance.
 Lengthy evictions are also common in D.C.
 The eviction process in the state takes between 1 and 8 months, depending on the reason for the eviction.

 One legal hurdle landlords face when trying to sell in D.C. is the Tenant Opportunity to Purchase Act (TOPA).
 TOPA stipulates offering your tenants the first shot at buying whenever you want to sell your place.
 This potentially stretches out the sale timeline.